shivani1031/Coursite/README.md

 <h1>Course Website </h1>
-This page contains front end as well as back end.
+This website contains both front end as well as back end. <br>
-To run on your local host, you need to download xampp server.
+To run on your local host, you need to download xampp server. <br>
 After downloading it, start the apache server and MYsql (for database).